Andy DiGelsomina

-Andy DiGelsomina is an American composer, lead guitarist, songwriter, orchestrator, arranger, blogger, and producer.
+Andy DiGelsomina is an American composer, horror author, lead guitarist, songwriter, and producer.

 Life and career

 DiGelsomina was born in Springfield, Ohio.
 His father was a fan of rock music, while his fraternal grandfather preferred traditional art music which made both genres very impactful during the composer's early years.

 Though the music of Elton John and Jerry Goldsmith started his lifelong love of music, DiGelsomina first aimed at becoming a fiction writer, shunning high school to earn a college degree at the age of eighteen.
 It was around that time that he heard the first Black Sabbath album and subsequently changed his major to music.
 His time in school was cut short when he abandoned the institutionalized education system and instead became a determined autodidact.

 His next musical revelation came in the form of the operas of Richard Wagner, which spurred him to study orchestral scores and instruments, greatly expanding his range as a composer.
 He cites Ludwig van Beethoven's late-era string quartets as having had a profound effect on his writing during that time as well.

 DiGelsomina first came to prominence in 2010, upon working with ex-Rainbow vocalist Graham Bonnet for the Lyraka album, Lyraka Volume 1, an album he wrote, played lead guitar on, and co-produced.
 Since then he has recorded with many people in the heavy metal genre, including Mark Boals, Al Atkins, and Veronica Freeman, among others.

 In recent years DiGelsomina has reduced his involvement in the Rock genre in favor of writing Art music for the Symphony Orchestra, choir, and related instruments, as well as incorporating Aleatoric music, electronic, avant-garde, and Romantic compositional elements.
 This has resulted in the release of four symphonies, movements of which are featured on his blog.

 It was announced May 14, 2020 that DiGelsomina would be returning to the heavy metal genre, working on a solo album entitled "Sic Itur Ad Astra" with ex-Candlemass vocalist Robert Lowe.

+DiGelsomina announced in 2026 that he is collaborating with horror illustrator D. W. Frydendall on the Warrior Angel saga, a series of stories.
+The first story, entitled "Shadows of Nyarlathotep", will be published February 2027.